4teamwork/ftw.tika/README.rst

 ------------

 ``ftw.tika`` expects to be provided with the path to an installed Tika JAR file.
-So install the ``tika-app.jar`` and pass the path to it to ``ftw.tika``, either by passing it as a keyword argument when instanciating the converter directly, or setting it in the Plone registry.
+So install Tika and supply ``ftw.tika`` with the path to the ``tika-app.jar``, either via ZCML configuration or a Plone registry record, as described below.

 Installing ftw.tika
 -------------------